milesj/optimal/website/docs/schemas.md

 );
 ```

-> When using TypeScript, a generic type is required for predicates to type correctly.
-Furthermore,
+> When using TypeScript, a generic type is required for schemas to type correctly.
+Furthermore, the
-> the predicate only supports a max length of 5 items.
+> schema only supports a max length of 5 items.

 ## Union

-The `union(predicates: Predicate[], default: any)` predicate verifies a value against a list of
+The `union(schemas: Schema[], default: any)` schema verifies a value against a list of possible
-possible values.
-The 1st argument is a list of predicates to compare against.
-The 2nd argument is
+values.
+The 1st argument is a list of schemas to compare against.
+The 2nd argument is the default
-the default value, which must be explicitly defined.
+value, which must be explicitly defined.

 ```ts
 optimal(